 Import the messy reality, not the ideal

 Vendor catalogs come in every shape.
-Some have one row per variant, some have one row per product.
-Some use semicolons to separate image URLs, some use pipes.
-Some have option columns named "Size" and "Color," some name them "S" and "C," some don’t name them at all.
+Some have one row per variant, some one row per product.
+Some name their option columns "Size" and "Color," some "S" and "C," some don’t name them at all.
 Vendee Pro’s import is built for the spreadsheets you actually receive, not the spreadsheets you wish vendors sent.

 Per-row error reporting